Golspie

 Golspie (/ˈgɒlspi/ GOL-spee, Goillspidh) is a village and parish in Sutherland, Highland, Scotland, which lies on the North Sea coast in the shadow of Ben Bhraggie.
 It has a population of around 1,350.

 History

 The name derives from the Norse for "gully village".

 The parish of Golspie was anciently called Kilmaly or Kilmalie, with its parish church at Kirkton, 2 miles west of the modern village.
 A chapel dedicated to St Andrew existed at Golspie from at least 1330, and in 1619 the chapel at Golspie was made the parish church, after which the parish became known instead as Golspie and the old church at Kirkton was abandoned.
-St Andrew's Church was largely rebuilt in 1738.
+St Andrew's Church was largely rebuilt in 1738..
+North of Golspie is an Iron Age broch called Backies Broch.